-Alpine Officials who are certified as Technical Delegate, Referee, Jury Advisor, Chief or Race, Chief of Course, Timing and Calculations and Race Administration are required to attend a Continuing Education clinic at least every two years to maintain certification.
+Alpine Officials who are certified as Referee, Jury Advisor, Chief or Race, Chief of Course, Timing and Calculations and Race Administration are required to attend a bi-seasonal Continuing Education clinic prior to serving in the respective positions and retain current certification levels.
+Technical Delegates are required to attend a seasonal Technical Delegates' Continuing Education Workshop prior to serving as a Technical Delegate and retain current certification level.

-- If an official has missed a Continuing Education clinic for two years, he or she may be reinstated to the previous level by attending a recognized Continuing Education clinic. - If an official has missed a Continuing Education clinic for three or more years, he or she may be reinstated by passing the appropriate examination, i.e. Level 1 or 2 must pass the Level 1 exam, Level 3 or 4 must pass the Level 3 exam. - An official may not violate the Continuing Education rule a second time and maintain certification.
+- · If an official has missed a Continuing Education clinic for two seasons, he or she may be reinstated to the previous level by attending a recognized Continuing Education clinic. - If an official has missed a Continuing Education clinic for three or more seasons, he or she may be reinstated by passing the appropriate examination, i.e. Level 1 or 2 must pass the Level 1 exam, Level 3 or 4 must pass the Level 3 exam. - · An official may not violate the Continuing Education rule a second time and maintain certification.